Updated: May 2019

 A. Freshness?
 34 themes.
 That’s it.
 Only 29 percent are garden-fresh.

 We analyzed every one of the 117 themes written by Automatic.
 Inc. That’s WordPress’ parent company.
-34 themes were recently updated in 2018.
+34 themes were recently updated.
 The rest are stale as dried toast.
 That’s right.
-Only 29 percent of Automattic-authored plugins are fresh.
+Only 29 percent of Automattic-authored themes are fresh.
 Those good-fresh-ones are on 2.8 million websites.

 |Last Year of Update||Automattic||Themes|